mparmol/EventsAnalysis/README.md

 · `data.table` v1.13.2. data.table inherits from data.frame.
 It offers fast and memory efficient: file reader and writer, aggregations, updates, equi, non-equi, rolling, range and interval joins, in a short and flexible syntax, for faster development.

 · `ggnewscale` v0.4.4.
-Use multiple fill and colour scales in 'ggplot2
+Use multiple fill and colour scales in 'ggplot2.

 · `ggplot2` v3.3.2.
 A system for 'declaratively' creating graphics, based on "The Grammar of Graphics".
-You provide the data, tell 'ggplot2' how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details
+You provide the data, tell 'ggplot2' how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.

 · `ggtree` v1.16.6.
 Visualizing phylogenetic tree and heterogenous associated data based on grammar of graphics ggtree provides functions for visualizing phylogenetic tree and its associated data in R.

 · `phangorn` v2.5.5.
-Phylogenetic analysis in R (Estimation of phylogenetic trees and networks using Maximum Likelihood, Maximum Parsimony, Distance methods & Hadamard conjugation)
+Phylogenetic analysis in R (Estimation of phylogenetic trees and networks using Maximum Likelihood, Maximum Parsimony, Distance methods & Hadamard conjugation).

 · `randomcoloR` v1.1.0.1.
-Simple methods to generate attractive random colors
+Simple methods to generate attractive random colors.

 · `reshape2` v1.4.4.
-Flexibly restructure and aggregate data using just two functions: melt and 'dcast' (or 'acast')
+Flexibly restructure and aggregate data using just two functions: melt and 'dcast' (or 'acast').

 · `stringr` v1.4.0.
 A consistent, simple and easy to use set of wrappers around the fantastic 'stringi' package.
-All function and argument names (and positions) are consistent, all functions deal with "NA"'s and zero length vectors in the same way, and the output from one function is easy to feed into the input of another
+All function and argument names (and positions) are consistent, all functions deal with "NA"'s and zero length vectors in the same way, and the output from one function is easy to feed into the input of another.

 **Files located in the same folder as the script**

-1- tree.
+1- tree\_file.
 Unrooted tree created following paper methods.

 2- Taxonomy.txt.
 This file contains the taxonomy asociated to each sequence.